userfront/guide/all/guide/auth/jwt-public-private-keys.md

 You can use your JWT public key to verify the JWT access tokens granted to your users when they log into your application.

-Once you verify an access token, you can trust that it was created by Userfront and that it has not been altered by a third party.
+Once you have verified an access token, you can trust that it was created by Userfront and that it has not been altered by a third party.

 Your JWT public key is available in the **Settings** tab of your Userfront dashboard.

 ::::
 :::: right
 ::: tip
-The JWT public key is truly public: it can be shared anywhere without reducing security.
+Your JWT public key is truly public.
+It can be shared anywhere without reducing security.
 :::

 Learn how to verify an access token [here](/guide/auth/#verify-the-jwt-access-token).
 ::::
 :::::

-#### Plain text
+#### Plain text JWT public key

 ::::: row
 :::: left